glic3rinu/passlib/docs/lib/passlib.hash.sha1_crypt.rst

   within the rounds portion of the hash.
 No existing examples or test vectors have zero padding, and allowing it would result in multiple encodings for the same configuration / hash.
-  To prevent this situation, PassLib will throw an error if the rounds in a hash have leading zeros.
+  To prevent this situation, Passlib will throw an error if the rounds in a hash have leading zeros.

 * Restricted salt string character set:

   The underlying algorithm can unambigously handle salt strings which contain any possible byte value besides ``\x00`` and ``$``.
-  However, PassLib strictly limits salts to the :data:`hash64 <passlib.utils.HASH64_CHARS>` character set, as nearly all implementations of sha1-crypt generate and expect salts containing those characters.
+  However, Passlib strictly limits salts to the :data:`hash64 <passlib.utils.HASH64_CHARS>` character set, as nearly all implementations of sha1-crypt generate and expect salts containing those characters.